Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/12/aop-in-typescript-using-aspect.md

     - TypeScript
 ---

-Update!
+**Update**!
 I am actually using decorators for this kind of thing these days.
 Original article below.

 I recently wrote about using an existing JavaScript AOP framework with TypeScript, but in this article I’m going to talk about using Aspect, an AOP framework written for, and in, TypeScript.

-### Why?
+## Why?

 Aspect is small, completely stand alone and really easy to use.
 It is 2kb minified and you only need to learn four operations that all have identical signatures!